-- 3.3 Representative groups that cover the wide range of voluntary, community, special interest, amenity and business interests are defined by government as 'general consultation bodies'.
-These voluntary organisations benefit people from: - different parts of the borough; - different racial, ethnic or national bodies in the authority's area: - different faith groups in the authority's area; - disabled people; - users of the different community facilities and services; - · business people. - 3.4 The Council keeps a database of community contacts, and those who respond to planning policy consultation documents.
+- users of the different community facilities and services; - business people. - 3.4 The Council keeps a database of community contacts, and those who respond to planning policy consultation documents.
 Any person or any organisation can request to have their details added to the Local Plan Consultation Database.
 They will then be contacted as we progress with development of our various local development documents.

-- 3.5 The Council also keeps a register of consultees that they refer to when consulting on planning applications.
-This list includes the statutory consultees, as well as groups and individuals who have requested to be included on the register. - 3.6 As well as these groups, the Council would like to involve as many local people and organisations as possible in drawing up the planning framework for Ealing.
-In particular, we are keen to engage those groups that have in the past been excluded from the planning process, those 'hard-to-reach' groups such as young people, ethnic minority groups, travellers and refugees, disabled people, those with special needs or others who might otherwise be excluded from the process.
-Having said that, it is also important to encourage the 'silent majority' of people who do not readily associate with local issues.
+When we conduct surveys, people can also request to be added to the Local Plan Consultation Database and to receive Local Plan newsletters by email.
+The Council is strictly compliant with the General Data Protection Regulations (GDPR)2 and anyone can request to be removed from the Database at any time. - 3.5 The Council also keeps a register of consultees that they refer to when consulting on planning applications.
+This list includes the statutory consultees, as well as groups and individuals who have requested to be included on the register.
+Anyone can request to be removed from the register at any time. - 3.6 As well as these groups, the Council would like to involve as many local people and organisations as possible in drawing up the Local Plan for Ealing.
+In particular, we are keen to engage those groups that have in the past been excluded from the planning process, including under-served groups such as young people, ethnic minority groups, travellers and refugees, disabled people, digitally excluded, and those with special needs or others who might otherwise be excluded from the process. - 3.7 Ealing Council also recognises that it is important to encourage people who do not readily engage with local issues such as planning.
 Measures to make the involvement more meaningful to the population generally will have positive effects in terms of a wide range of groups.
 The mechanisms in the SCI will need to be flexible enough to ensure that information not only reaches the right people, but also reaches them in a way that allows them to respond to it.
-That means it is also important that the sort of information we provide is relevant, and that enough time is given for a considered response to be made. - 3.7 The Council has identified a number of groups to be consulted.
+That means it is also important that the sort of information we provide is relevant, and that enough time is given for a considered response to be made. - 3.8 The Council has identified a number of groups to be consulted.
 A list of these groups is included at Table 1 of Appendix 2 'detailing Local Plan community involvement'.
 The list will be kept updated.
-A similar list is used for development management, i.e. consultation on planning applications etc.
+A similar list is used for development management, i.e. consultation on planning applications etc. - 3.9 For the purposes of this document, the concept of 'community' is wider than the people who live within the borough boundaries.
+In developing policy on land use and development, it is important to have the involvement of a wide range of groups and individuals, who have an interest in how the borough is developed.